 Closing deals in our modern marketplace is tough.
-Statistics suggest that there are anywhere between six and ten decision-makers involved in a deal.
+Statistics suggest that anywhere between six and ten decision-makers are involved in a deal.
 The days of just needing to convince a CTO or CEO are over.

 An account-based marketing framework allows your business to exclude unqualified leads or prospects that don’t fit your business objectives.
 Instead, your sales team can focus their time and energy on specific accounts leading to increased annual recurring revenue (ARR), a shorter sales process, and higher-quality clients.

-Essentially, account-based marketing treats a specific company as if they were a whole market.
+Essentially, account-based marketing treats a specific company as a whole market.
 From there, it devises a content marketing strategy for each account.
 As a result, your marketing team can prepare deeply personalized content and tailored marketing.

 How marketing and sales teams work together on ABM